Kiichenko-Vlad/metrocar-data-analysis/README.md

 ### Dashboard Structure
 The Tableau Story is organized into four analytical sections:

-### 1️⃣ When & How Users Drop Off
+### 1️⃣ Where Users Drop Off in the Funnel
-**Purpose:** Identify time-based behavioral patterns and operational bottlenecks.
-Key insights:
+**Purpose:**
+Understand where users drop off across the ride lifecycle and how funnel performance changes by platform and age group.

+**Analysis includes:**
+- Full user funnel from app download to review
+- Ride-specific funnel focused on request → completion stages
+- Funnel comparison by platform (iOS / Android / Web)
-- Conversion rates by weekday × hour
+- Funnel comparison by age group
-- Peak-hour demand pressure
-- Acceptance delays and cancellation risk

 **Key takeaway:**
-Drop-offs are strongly time-dependent, with peak-hour pressure creating measurable friction in acceptance and completion.
+The largest drop-off occurs between the *Ride Requested → Ride Accepted* stages, indicating supply-side or matching inefficiencies rather than demand issues.

 ---